 The Customer Support Leader is a particularly important voice as they are the orchestrator of all customer conversations.
 They are the connection between customer and company.

 “A company doesn’t exist without its customers,” Kapoor remarks.
-In her work as a leader in Customer Support, she believes that in addition to operating with integrity, there are three key things that make or break a company: products that meet customers needs, a solid sales team, and best in class service/support experience.
+In her work as a leader in Customer Support, she believes that in addition to operating with integrity, there are three key things that empower or break a company: product development that meets customer needs, a solid sales team, and best in class service/support experience.

-“It is not just saying hey, I am paying attention to this from a support standpoint but I really want to make sure that as a leader in your organization that I have a focus on essentializing that in every department”, Kapoor remarks.
+“It is not just saying hey, I am paying attention to this from a support standpoint but I really want to make sure that as a leader in your organization that I have a focus on essentializing that in every department," Kapoor remarks.

-“The main problem is that each department looks only at their piece of the puzzle rather than being customer centric, its still either very channel centric or function centric view of the world”.
+“The main problem is that each department looks only at their piece of the puzzle rather than being customer-centric, its still either very channel centric or function centric view of the world”.

 In all of her experiences, Kapoor has seen the many ups and downs of leading customer support.
-One takeaway that she has valued is the impact that dedication to customer satisfaction has had on customers.
+One takeaway that she has valued is the impact that dedication to customer satisfaction (CSAT) has had on customers.
 She recalls a particularly special experience:

 Our Executive Escalation team learned about the issue and coordinated with this customer to have a brand new printer delivered to his house in time for the weekend.
 He appreciated it and couldn’t believe that we went out of our way to do that for him.

 For me, that is when the voice of the customer is so important.
 Just one little interaction has the potential to have a profound impact on other people and create a better customer experience.
 That makes the relationship between the company and the customer so real.
 He was pleasantly surprised and that for me was a beautiful moment of reflecting how when we do this right, you can create magic."